QubesOS/qubes-doc/configuration/salt.md

     qubesctl top.disable my-new-vm

-To actually apply the state:
+To actually apply the states to dom0 and all vms:

-    qubesctl state.highstate
+    qubesctl --all state.highstate

 (More information on the command is further down.)